Garfield Barwick: External affairs minister, 1961–1964

+Leadership speculation and retirement

 For some time, Barwick was seen as a likely successor to Robert Menzies as Liberal leader and prime minister.
 When the news broke that he was entering parliament, Frank Browne confidently wrote:

 For Harold Holt, it means no leadership.
 For the New South Wales Cabinet aspirants it means no Cabinet.
 All in all, to the Liberal Federal politicians, the entry of Sir Garfield Barwick means exactly what the acquisition of a Derby winner means to the other stallions in the stud.
 Prosperity in the stud, but the first step towards the boiling down of the other stallions.

 However, Barwick struggled to adapt to the cut and thrust of political life.
 There were reports that he was reduced to tears by a vitriolic debate over what became the Crimes Act 1959, which he later confirmed had been accurate.
 In retirement, Menzies said that he "didn't understand parliament [...] he was a disappointing politician".
 An opinion poll in 1960 found that only three percent of the general public supported him as Menzies' replacement.
 He had little support from other Liberal MPs, and speculation about his leadership prospects was largely media-driven.
 Barwick's elevation to the High Court further "cleared the space" for Harold Holt, the deputy leader, and he eventually replaced Menzies as leader unopposed in 1966.